 When light rays of fall on the surface of photo synthetically active parts, plastids absorb photons of the light and initiate photochemical reactions.
 Spectral analysis of sunlight and its effect on photosynthesis suggests that only visible part of solar electromagnetic radiation is used in photochemical reactions.
 Though blue, green, yellow, orange and red lights of the VIBGYOR spectrum are absorbed by the functional chloroplasts, the action spectrum is blue and red light.
 The other bands absorbed by the photosynthetic pigments is transferred to the primary pigments i.e. Chl.
 A.

-It is possible to calculate what is the total number of quanta of light energy is required to produce the required ATPs and NADPH+H. in non cyclic photophosphorylation process, 4 mole quanta of light is required to produce 1 mole of NADPH+H and 1 mole of ATP.
-So for the synthesis of 12 moles of NADPH+H and 12 moles of ATP, the required light energy is 48 mole quanta of light.
-For the other 6 moles of ATP, six mole quanta of light energy are required for cyclic photophosphorylation to produce the same.
+It is possible to calculate what is the total number of quanta of light energy is required to produce the required ATPs and NADPH+H in non-cyclic photophosphorylation process, 4 mole quanta of light is required to produce 1 mole of NADPH+H and 1 mole of ATP.
+So for the synthesis of 12 moles of NADPH+H and 12 moles of ATP, the required light energy is 48 moles quanta of light.
+For the other 6 moles of ATP, six mole quanta of light energy is required for cyclic photophosphorylation to produce the same.
 All in all, 54 mole quanta of light energy is required 1 to fix 6 mole of CO2 into one mole of glucose.
 In fact, one mole quanta of red light possesses about 47.6 K.cals.
-Therefore 54 mole of CO2 into one mole of glucose.
+Therefore 54 moles of CO2 is fixed into one mole of glucose.
 In fact, one mole quanta of red light possesses about 47.6 K.cals.
 Therefore 54 mole quanta of red light is equal to 54 x 47.6 = 2470 K.cals of energy.
 This is the amount of energy absorbed and used to produce one mole of glucose, but 1 mole of glucose stores just 696 K. cal of energy.
-So the quantum efficiency of photosynthesis to produce one mole of glucose is
+So the quantum efficiency of photosynthesis to produce one mole of glucose is-

 696 K.cals x 100 / 2470 K.cals = 28.1%